bengtssonpalme/MPBIO-BBT045-2025/git-exercise-3.md

 > provided for you.
 >
 > It is possible to use SSH instead of HTTPS when transferring changes
 > to and from Github.
-SSH keys take more work to set up but afterwords
+SSH keys take more work to set up but afterwards
 > you no longer need to enter credentials on each push.

 > You will decide with your collaborators how to manage